National Weather Service United States Department of Commerce

 On the Road: Refrain from driving except in emergency situations, especially in open country.
 Always carry a winter survival kit in your car if you must drive.
 High winds and white-out conditions will make driving extremely dangerous.

 At Home: Be prepared to remain at home for a few days, especially if you live in a rural area.
-Snow drifts may be higher than 10 feet, so make sure you have the proper snow removing equipment.
+Snow drifts may be many feet in height, so make sure you have the proper snow removing equipment.

-A freezing rain event in which ice accumulations are expected to be 1/4 of an inch or more thick.
+A significant freezing rain event producing ice accumulations of 1/4 inch or more

 On the Road: Refrain from driving except in emergency situations.
 Roads will likely be treacherous and maintaining control of your car will be very difficult.